What Is an Encrypted Email?

 Using an Email Client

-Sending an encrypted email involves a few steps, and the process can vary depending on the email client or service you’re using.
-Here’s a brief outline of how you might go about it:
+Sending an encrypted email involves a few steps, and the process can vary depending on the email service or client you’re using.

 - Choose an encryption protocol: Your choice might depend on your email client and whether you’re sending to recipients within your organization or outside of it.